ANNUAL REPORT

 HEALTH STATISTICS

-SWUPHD tracks key health indicators to monitor the well-being of residents across our five-county district.
-The table and chart below summarize births and deaths by county, highlighting trends and helping guide public health priorities.
-For more detailed information on communicable diseases reported in the district, visit our Communicable Disease page.
+SWUPHD tracks health indicators to monitor the well-being of residents across our five-county district.
+The tables below highlight health trends over the past year to help guide public health priorities.
+For more detailed information on communicable diseases reported in the district, visit our Disease Investigation page.

 Washington5,0762,168